-In February 2019, an on the spot visit was conducted by members of the Directorate General of Health and Food Safety of the European Commission, firstly in the offices of the CCVA in Athens, regarding the progress of the implementation of the TADs programme (staff recruitment, surveillance activities and results, etc) and in the Veterinary Services in the of the Regional Unit of Serres in the Region of Central Macedonia.
+Further, the CCVA submitted every two months, from December 2017 to the European Commission until March 2021, when the co-financing state of the TADs programme changed, reports regarding the activities of the project, such as surveillance data, lack in consumables, equipment and materials, etc. In February 2019, an on the spot visit was conducted by members of the Directorate General of Health and Food Safety of the European Commission, firstly in the offices of the CCVA in Athens, regarding the progress of the implementation of the TADs programme (staff recruitment, surveillance activities and results, etc) and in the Veterinary Services in the of the Regional Unit of Serres in the Region of Central Macedonia.
 As a result, cEU co-funding for the TADs programme for the years 2019-2020 was continued.
-Further, the CCVA submitted every two months, from December 2017 to the European Commission until March 2021, when the co-financing state of the TADs programme changed, reports regarding the activities of the project, such as surveillance data, lack in consumables, equipment and materials, etc. Moreover, in May 2019, in the context of monitoring the proper implementation of the TADs programme, an on the spot visit was conducted by members of the CCVA to the local Veterinary Services in the Region of Central Macedonia, including inspections in farms under the programme.
-For 2023, teleconferences, among the CCVA and local Veterinary Services of the Regions/Regional units and/or on the spot visits in Regional Units where the programme is applied are planned, with the aim to improve the implementation of the programme activities and the achievements of the targets, as well as discuss any issues or difficulties.
+Moreover, in May 2019, in the context of monitoring the proper implementation of the TADs programme, an on the spot visit was conducted by members of the CCVA to the local Veterinary Services in the Region of Central Macedonia, including inspections in farms under the programme.
+Movement restrictions due to the COVID 19 pandemic played an important role in the underimplementation of the program in recent years.

-Moreover the CCVA, in order to ensure the completeness/quality of the implementation of the programme for the 2023, has timely proceeded in the necessary arrangements for seasonal veterinarians employed in the program contracts renewal.
+For 2023, teleconferences, among the CCVA and local Veterinary Services of the Regions/Regional units and/or on the spot visits where the programme is in place are planned, with the aim to improve monitoring of the implementation of the programme, as well as discuss any issues or difficulties.
+Moreover the CCVA, has timely proceeded in the necessary arrangements for 18 Veterinarians occupied on the programme at the Local Veterinary Departments contracts renewal in order to ensure completeness of the implementation of the programme.